What is the intrapreneurship process?

-Whilst the themes in Kanter’s (1983) study resonate today and are based on robust data and insight on those organisations studied, the findings are based on a small number of American companies at a specific point in history some time ago.
+Themes in Kanter’s (1983) study still resonate today.
+They are also based on robust data and insight on those organisations studied, but the findings are based on a small number of American companies at a specific point in history, some time ago.

 Twenty five years on, Chakravarthy and Lorange (2008) presented the role of the ‘entrepreneur manager’, or intrapreneur.
 Their ‘entrepreneur-manager’ possesses both operational management and entrepreneurial skills.
 The research supports the premise that successful entrepreneur-managers work within the parameters of the overall corporate strategy, yet find space and autonomy to develop new initiatives and projects that enable the firm to innovate and evolve.

 The ‘commandments’ of the intrapreneurship process